wavefrontHQ/docs/pages/doc/proxies_histograms.md

 You can send [**Wavefront data format**](wavefront_data_format.html) histogram data only to a minute, hour, or day port.

-You can send [**distribution data format**](#sending-histogram-distributions) histogram data only to the distribution port.
-If you send Wavefront distribution data format to `min`, `hour`, or `day` ports, the points are rejected as invalid input format and logged.
+You can send [**histogram data format**](#sending-histogram-distributions) histogram data only to the distribution port.
+If you send Wavefront histogram data format to `min`, `hour`, or `day` ports, the points are rejected as invalid input format and logged.

 ### Histogram Configuration Properties